Regular Separability of One Counter Automata: Introduction

 \myparagraph{Our contribution} We consider the regular{\sepsep}separability problem for languages of one counter automata (with zero test) and its subclass, namely one counter nets (without zero test); the latter model is exactly \vass in dimension 1.
 The two models we call shortly \oca and \ocn, respectively.
 Our main result is decidability of the regular{\sepsep}separability problem for languages of one counter nets.
 Moreover, we determine the exact complexity of the problem, namely \pspace-completeness.
-For complexity estimations we assume a standard encoding of \oca (or \ocn) and their configurations; in particular we assume binary encoding of integers appearing in the input. \begin{theorem} Regular{\sepsep}separability of languages of \ocn is \pspace-complete. \end{theorem} Our approach to prove decidability is by \emph{regular over-approximation}: for every \ocn language $L$ there is a decreasing sequence of (computable) regular languages over-approximating $L$, such that two \ocn languages are regular separable if, and only if some pair of their approximants is disjoint.
-Furthermore, the latter condition can be reduced to a kind of reachability property of the cross-product of two \ocn, and effectively checked in \pspace by exploiting effective semi-linearity of the reachability set of the cross-product.
+For complexity estimations we assume a standard encoding of \oca (or \ocn) and their configurations; in particular we assume binary encoding of integers appearing in the input. \begin{theorem} Regular{\sepsep}separability of languages of \ocn is \pspace-complete. \end{theorem} Our approach to prove decidability is by \emph{regular over-approximation}: for every \ocn language $L$ there is a decreasing sequence of (computable) regular languages over-approximating $L$, such that two \ocn languages are regular separable if, and only if, some pair of their approximants is disjoint.
+Furthermore, the latter condition can be reduced to a kind of reachability property of the \crossproduct of two \ocn, and effectively checked in \pspace by exploiting effective semi-linearity of the reachability set of the \crossproduct.
 Our \pspace lower bound builds on \pspace-hardness of bounded non-emptiness of \oca~\cite{FJ15}.

 It is interesting to compare the regular{\sepsep}separability problem with the regularity problem, which asks whether a given language is regular.
-For every class $\G$ effectively closed under complement, regular{\sepsep}separability is a generalization of regularity, as $L$ is regular if, and only if $L$ and its complement $\bar{L}$ are regular{\sepsep}separable.
-It turns out however that regularity of \ocn languages can not be reduced to regular separability: while we prove regular{\sepsep}separability decidable, the regularity problem is undecidable for \ocn languages~\cite{ValkVidal81,BensUndecidability}.
+For every class $\G$ effectively closed under complement, regular{\sepsep}separability is a generalization of regularity, as $L$ is regular if, and only if, $L$ and its complement $\bar{L}$ are regular{\sepsep}separable.
+It turns out that regularity of \ocn languages can not be reduced to regular separability: firstly because \ocn languages are not closed under complement, and secondly (and more importantly) because the regularity problem is undecidable for \ocn languages~\cite{ValkVidal81,BensUndecidability} while we prove regular{\sepsep}separability decidable.